anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 <p align="center"><b>Table 6-3-4-1:</b> Server Information.</p>

 #### 6.3.4.2 server NIC information
 This table is describing the slot and port mapping for NICs in each type of server.
-Port BDF information is also needed for each port, it will be used to identify the logical port name after OS is installed.
+Port BDF([Bus:Device.Function (BDF) Notation](https://wiki.xenproject.org/wiki/Bus:Device.Function_(BDF)_Notation#:~:text=Simple%20BDF%20notation%20BDF%20stands%20for%20the%20Bus%3ADevice.Function,a%20leading%20zeros%20to%20two%20or%20four%20digits)) information is also needed for each port, it will be used to identify the logical port name after OS is installed.

-Multiple entries per server type are expected for describing all NIC slots, 1 entry for each port.
+<br>Multiple entries per server type are expected for describing all NIC slots, 1 entry for each port.
 Information for all server types in pool should be included.

 | Field # | type | mandatory | Instruction |